• Skip to primary navigation

 As a rule of thumb, “too much of anything” is unhealthy.

-Bok Choy, for example, is a great Keto-friendly vegetable with very good nutritional: 1.33g of net-carb, 1.7g of fiber for one cup.
-It has great health benefits like lots of antioxidants, Quercetin, lots of vitamins.
-An awesome veggie that better to be eaten uncooked to preserve all the benefits.
+Bok Choy, for example, is a great Keto-friendly vegetable with very good nutritional value: 1.33g of net-carb, 1.7g of fiber for one cup.
+It has great health benefits like lots of antioxidants, Quercetin, and lots of vitamins.
+An awesome veggie that is better to be eaten uncooked to preserve all the benefits, especially given the sugar limits on keto.

 So outstanding that a woman ate for months 2-3 lbs of uncooked Bok Choy daily (see article), but raw Bok Choy releases Myrosinase, an enzyme that pulls the brakes on the thyroid.
 She got lucky not to die.